bioAI-Oslo/RegDNNs/README.md

 ## Part One: Initial Testing, Learning and Toy-Problem
 The folder *Initial Testing, Learning and Toy-Problem*  contains *JAX*, *Start training*, *UMI* and *UMI RNN*.
-Here I learnt how to build/train NNs and RNNs using pytorch, and started learning how to use jax.
+Here I learned how to build/train NNs and RNNs using pytorch, and started learning how to use jax.

 I tested regularization on a simple toy problem (called UMI).
 The testing consisted of the following:
 1. Generating four clusters of points with some Gaussian noise